-Prosenjit Sen is a serial entrepreneur and currently the CEO of Quark.ai, an “autonomous support” platform that uses Deep Learning, NLP and Computer Vision to bring automation to sales support and field support.
+Prosenjit Sen is a serial entrepreneur and currently the CEO of Quark.ai, an “autonomous support” platform that uses deep learning, natural language processing (NLP), and computer vision to bring automation to sales support and field support.
 He was previously employee No. 5 as part of the founding team of Informatica, a pioneer in online data integration technology.
 Prosenjit is a mentor for the Alchemist Accelerator and the Bay Area IIT Startups Accelerator.
 And he is the co-author of the book “RFID for Energy & Utility Industries.”

 Sign up for a complimentary subscription to Digital Commerce 360 B2B News, published 4x/week.
 It covers technology and business trends in the growing B2B ecommerce industry.
 Contact editor Paul Demery at [email protected] and follow him on Twitter @pdemery.